-Everyone who comes into contact with pupils and their families has a role to play in safeguarding children.
-The role played by school employees is particularly important as they are in a position to identify concerns early and potentially prevent concerns from escalating.

-All employees have a responsibility to provide a safe environment in which children can learn.
-In addition, employees have a responsibility to identify children who may need extra help or who are suffering, or are likely to suffer, significant harm.
-All employees then have a responsibility to take appropriate action, working with other services as needed.

-All employees within the school are required to remain vigilant around pupils, be mindful of the indicators of possible abuse or neglect and act on issues of concern immediately should they arise.
-Such issues should be reported to the Designated Safeguarding Lead or the deputy DSL in their absence.

-The school has a Child Protection Policy which all employees must read and act in accordance with at all times.
-Induction training on safeguarding and the Safeguarding Policy will be made available to all new staff within the school.
+- 4.2 Everyone who comes into contact with pupils and their families has a role to play in safeguarding children.
+The role played by school employees is particularly important as they are in a position to identify concerns early and potentially prevent concerns from escalating. - 4.3 All employees have a responsibility to provide a safe environment in which children can learn.
+In addition, employees have a responsibility to identify children who may be in need of extra help or who are suffering, or are likely to suffer, significant harm.
+All employees then have a responsibility to take appropriate action, working with other services as needed. - 4.4 All employees within the school are required to remain vigilant around pupils, be mindful of the indicators of possible abuse or neglect and act on issues of concern immediately should they arise.
+Such issues should be reported to the Designated Senior Manager/Headteacher. - 4.5 The school has a Safeguarding Policy which all employees must read and act in accordance with at all times.
+Induction training on safeguarding and the Safeguarding Policy will be made available to all new staff within the School.
 This training will be updated for all staff at least annually.
 Failure to attend this training without good reason will be considered a serious issue which may result in further action being taken.
-Associated persons may fulfil their safeguarding training requirements through alternative provision e.g. through their own employer, however, they must be able to provide evidence of such training to the school.

-Employees of the school must maintain an attitude of 'it could happen here' where safeguarding is concerned.
-Should they have any concerns regarding the welfare of a pupil, employees should always follow the school's procedures and act in the interests of the child.

-When allegations are made against a member of staff regarding a safeguarding issue, then the formal policy for dealing with allegations will be invoked, in line with local Safeguarding Partnership guidance.
+Associated persons may fulfil their safeguarding training requirements through alternative provision e.g. through their own employer, however, they must be able to provide evidence of such training to the school. - 4.6 Employees of the school must maintain an attitude of 'it could happen here' where safeguarding is concerned.
+Should they have any concerns, regardless of how harmful they think they may be, regarding the welfare of a pupil or pupils, or concerns regarding adults working with children, employees should always follow the school's procedures and act in the interests of the child. - 4.7 When allegations are made against a member of staff regarding a safeguarding issue, then the formal policy for dealing with allegations will be invoked, in line with local Safeguarding Partnership guidance.
 For associated persons an appropriate process will be followed, involving that person's employer, if relevant.
-In all cases the school will make referrals to the DBS in line with its statutory obligations.

-Failure to report issues of concern and/or failure to act in the best interests of a child will be considered as a serious issue which may, if proven, constitute gross misconduct.
+In all relevant cases the school will make referrals to the DBS in line with its statutory obligations. - 4.8 Concerns raised in relation to adults working with children, which do not meet the harm threshold for being considered as an allegation in line with the local safeguarding Partnership guidance, but which are deemed to be 'low-level concerns' in line with Keeping Children Safe in Education, will be considered against the NYES HR further Low Level Concern guidance provided for in the Addendum and found at the end of this policy.
+Concerns which are deemed to be 'low-level', may be considered as examples of poor performance/capability and or misconduct and disciplinary action may be necessary. - 4.9 Failure to report issues of concern and/or failure to act in the best interests of a child will be considered as a serious issue which may, if proven, constitute gross misconduct.
 For associated persons an alternative process will be followed which may result in cessation of their contractual arrangements.

-EYFS FIRST AID REQUIREMENTS - as we have pupils in EYFS, we adhere to the statutory guidance:

-3.25 "At least one person who has a current paediatric first aid (PFA) certificate must be on the premises and available at all times when children are present, and must accompany children on outings.
-The certificate must be for a full course consistent with the criteria set out in Annex A of the statutory EYFS guidance.
-Childminders, and any assistant who might be in sole charge of the children for any period of time, must hold a full current PFA certificate.
-PFA training must be renewed every three years and be relevant for workers caring for young children and where relevant, babies.
-Providers should take into account the number of children, staff and layout of premises to ensure that a paediatric first aider is able to respond to emergencies quickly.
-All newly qualified entrants to the early years workforce who have completed a level 2 and/or level 3 qualification on or after 30 June 2016, must also have either a full PFA or an emergency PFA certificate within three months of starting work in order to be included in the required staff: child ratios at level 2 or level 3 in an early years setting.
-Providers should display (or make available to parents) staff PFA certificates or a list of staff who have a current PFA certificate.

-EYFS KEY PERSON REQUIREMENT - As we have pupils in EYFS, we work to the statutory guidance:

-5.1 Each child must be assigned a key person.
-Their role is to help ensure that every child's care is tailored to meet their individual needs (in accordance with paragraph 1.16 of the statutory guidance), to help the child become familiar with the setting, offer a settled relationship for the child and build a relationship with their parents.

-5.2 Staff to child ratios are an important part of safeguarding children in EYFS.
-We follow the statutory guidance (3.28 - 3.40.)

-Behaviour Management and Restrictive Physical Intervention
+5. Behaviour Management and Restrictive Physical Intervention